xoxzo/blog.xoxzo.com/content/Engineering/aws-summit-kl-2015-en.md

 Author: Abdul Rahman
 Tags: python; aws; kuala lumpur; connexion@nexus
 Slug: aws-summit-kl-2015
-summary: On the 21st of May, the first AWS Summit was held at Connexion@Nexus, located in Kuala Lumpur.
+Summary: On the 21st of May, the first AWS Summit was held at Connexion@Nexus, located in Kuala Lumpur.
 A total of 1075 participants turned up that day which lasted from 7.30am till 6pm.

 On the 21st of May, the first AWS Summit was held at Connexion@Nexus, located in Kuala Lumpur.
 A total of 1075 participants turned up that day